larson-group/clubb_release/Readme.txt

 this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS" and do a make clean, make, and make install.

+Currently the code contains eddy-diffusivity scalar code and the more complex code used in diag_var(), closure_new(), and timestep_mixing().
+Both use two dimensional arrays, but the code and results for each is seperated.

 Initially, the sclr arrays are configured to contain two vertical columns containing copies of thl and rt (the first and second elements, respectively).
 The code is sufficently general that an arbitrary number of scalars can be